Last Updated on April 19, 2025

 Minimalism isn’t just about possessions; it’s also about how you spend your time.
 Many people find themselves overwhelmed by commitments and responsibilities that don’t align with their values.
 To declutter your schedule:

-• Say No: Learn to say no to requests or obligations that don’t serve your priorities.
+- Say no: Learn to decline requests or obligations that don’t serve your priorities.
 It’s okay to set boundaries.

-• Build in Downtime: Schedule time for rest.
+- Build in Downtime: Schedule time for rest and relaxation.
 Minimalism values quality over quantity, and that applies to time as well.
 Allow yourself the space to recharge.

 By decluttering your schedule, you create more time for the things that matter most, whether personal development, family, or pursuing passions.